Earth, Water, and Environmental Sciences (STEE) Program

 - Mineral Resources (3 ECTS)

-- Choose one of the following: Soil Science and Pedology or Paleoenvironment (3 ECTS)
+- Choose one of the following options: Soil Science and Pedology or Paleoenvironment (3 ECTS)

 - English (2 ECTS)